This is a super in-depth Brilliant Earth review.

 Who Is Brilliant Earth?

 Brilliant Earth is a popular online retailer that sells loose diamonds and ring settings.
-The sell colorless mined and lab grown diamonds.
-They also sell natural fancy colored diamonds and lab grown colored diamonds too.
+They offer colorless mined and lab-created diamonds as well as natural fancy colored diamonds and lab-created colored diamonds too.

-The company was formed in 2005 and currently hold the title as the leading source in ethical diamonds.
-The idea was conceived by Beth Gerstein and Eric Grossberg, who were frustrated with the lack of transparency of the diamond and jewelry industry.
+The company was formed in 2005 and currently holds the title as the leading source in ethical diamonds.
+The idea was conceived by Beth Gerstein and Eric Grossberg, who were frustrated with the lack of transparency in the diamond and jewelry industry.

-Even though they operate mainly online, Brilliant Earth have showrooms for you to visit if you wanted to see a diamond in person.
-There are currently 14 showrooms in major cities across the US like San Francisco and Denver.
+Even though they operate mainly online, Brilliant Earth also has showrooms for you to visit if you wanted to see their diamonds and engagement rings in person.
+They collaborate with customers through their 14 showrooms in major cities across the US like San Francisco and Denver.

 You can book an appointment in-store or virtually.